TSO Games -- On the decidability of safety games under the total store order semantics (extended LMCS version with appendix): Games

 Since we only consider safety games in this paper, strategies will be considered to be positional unless explicitly stated otherwise.
 Furthermore, \autoref{lem:positional} implies the following: \begin{itemize} \item $\conf_A \in \confset_A$ is winning for player A $\iff$ there is $\conf \in \post(\conf_A)$ that is winning for player A. \item $\conf_B \in \confset_B$ is winning for player A $\iff$ all $\conf \in \post(\conf_B)$ are winning for player A. \end{itemize}

 A \emph{finite game} is a game with a finite set of configurations.
 It is rather intuitive that the safety problem is decidable for finite games, e.g. by applying a backward induction algorithm.
-In particular, the winning configurations for each player are computable in linear time: \begin{lemC}[Chapter 2 in \cite{DBLP:conf/dagstuhl/2001automata}] Computing the set of winning configurations for a finite game with $n$ configurations and $m$ transitions is in $\bigO(n+m)$. \end{lemC}
+In particular, the winning configurations for each player are computable in linear time: \begin{lem}[Chapter 2 in \cite{DBLP:conf/dagstuhl/2001automata}] Computing the set of winning configurations for a finite game with $n$ configurations and $m$ transitions is in $\bigO(n+m)$. \end{lem}

 \paragraph{Bisimulations} A \emph{bisimulation} (also called \emph{zig-zag relation}) between two games $\game = \tuple{ \confset^\game, \confset^\game_A, \confset^\game_B, \to, \confset^\game_F}$ and $\hgame = \tuple{ \confset^\hgame, \confset^\hgame_A, \confset^\hgame_B, \to, \confset^\hgame_F}$ is a relation $\bisim \subseteq \confset^\game \times \confset^\hgame$ such that for all pairs of related configurations $(\conf_1, \conf_2) \in \bisim$ it holds that (cf. \autoref{fig:bisim}): \begin{itemize} \item (\emph{zig}) for each transition $\conf_1 \to \conf_3$ there is a transition $\conf_2 \to \conf_4$ such that $(\conf_3, \conf_4) \in \bisim$. \item (\emph{zag}) for each transition $\conf_2 \to \conf_4$ there is a transition $\conf_1 \to \conf_3$ such that $(\conf_3, \conf_4) \in \bisim$. \item $\conf_1$ and $\conf_2$ are owned by the same player: $\conf_1 \in \confset^\game_A \iff \conf_2 \in \confset^\hgame_A$ \item $\conf_1$ and $\conf_2$ agree on being a final configuration: $\conf_1 \in \confset^\game_F \iff \conf_2 \in \confset^\hgame_F$ \end{itemize} We say that two related configurations $\conf_1$ and $\conf_2$ are \emph{bisimilar} and write $\conf_1 \approx \conf_2$.
 We call $\game$ and $\hgame$ \emph{bisimilar} if there is a bisimulation between them.
 It is common knowledge in game theory that winning strategies are preserved under bisimulations: